Can Music Therapy Help With Premature Ejaculation?

 May 14, 2025

 Millions of men suffer from premature ejaculation (PE), a condition accompanied by emotional pain and severe impairment in quality of life.
-Even though the most common forms of treatment for PE include taking medications, behavioral therapy, or changes in lifestyle, a newer approach that is slowly receiving attention is the use of music therapy.
+Even though the most common forms of treatment for PE include taking medications, behavioral therapy, or changes in lifestyle, a newer approach that is slowly receiving attention is the use of music therapy for achieving safe mutual climax.

 Does music have the capacity to improve ejaculatory control?